nicolejin16/Flight/README.md

 ### Why we chose this product

  We are going to use the LDROBOT D500 LiDAR for obstacle challenge because it provides accurate range data in every direction up to 12 meters.
 We are also switching to use the LiDAR instead of the camera because it doesn't depend of good lighting to function properly.
-With its long scanning range, it can detect obstacles further away and then turn accordinly.
+With its long scanning range, it can detect obstacles further away and then turn accordingly.

 ---